Felicity Ward: Supporting roles

+Filmography

 Personal life

 Ward has been open about her struggles with anxiety and is an active advocate for mental health in Australia.
 She also spoke about her issues with Irritable Bowel Syndrome in her 2015 show "What If There's No Toilet?" and about anxiety, depression and insomnia as part of her BBC Radio 4 series "Appisodes".

+Ward describes herself as a “late bisexual,” having recognised same-sex attraction in her 40s.